Spotted: Royal Caribbean adds soda package and internet combo

 3. Once at the Order History page, you will be able to see everything you have reserved or purchased for your cruise.
 From here, find the item you want to cancel and click cancel.

 4. Follow the next few steps to confirm the cancellation.
-You should find yourself at a screen that displays a confirmation message with the exact refund to the form of payment used.
+You should find yourself on a screen that displays a confirmation message with the exact refund to the form of payment used.
 It may take a few business days for the refund to be made.

-If you decide to cancel the drink package onboard the ship, usually Royal Caribbean will allow it, but not always.
-You will need to go to Guest Services onboard and ask to cancel and refund the drink package.
 Keep in mind that if they do cancel your drink package purchase, any drinks you purchased will be charged to your SeaPass account individually.
-We have heard from lots of guests this has worked, but cannot guarantee cancelling a drink package onboard will be available for you.
+We have heard from lots of guests this has worked, but cannot guarantee canceling a drink package onboard will be available for you.

 Your best bet is to consider the drink package prior to your cruise and make any cancellations before you get onboard.